checkly/docs.checklyhq.com/site/content/docs/monitoring-as-code/checks-groups.md

 resource "checkly_check" "browser-check-1" {
-  name                      = "Example check" // The name of the check type                      = "BROWSER"       // The type of the check activated                 = true            // Whether the check will start as active or not on creation frequency                 = 10              // The frequency of the check in minutes double_check              = true            // Whether the check should be run once more on failure ssl_check                 = true            // Whether your SSL cert for the given domain should be checked too
+  name                      = "Example check" // The name of the check type                      = "BROWSER"       // The type of the check activated                 = true            // Whether the check will start as active on creation frequency                 = 10              // The frequency of the check in minutes double_check              = true            // Whether the check should be run once more on failure ssl_check                 = true            // Whether your SSL cert for the given domain should be checked too